 Say it ain't so!
-John Richards, the venerable 96-year-old founder of the Apostrophe Protection Society, has closed down the organisation because, he says, 'The ignorance and laziness present in modern times have won.'
+John Richards, the venerable 97-year-old founder of the Apostrophe Protection Society, has died.
+In 2019, he closed down the organisation because, he said, 'The ignorance and laziness present in modern times have won.'

 Not here at The Oldie, they haven't.
 We will always defend Pedants’ Corner – or is it Pedant’s Corner?
 Or perhaps just Pedants Corner?
 We grammar fanatics often get attacked for pedantry – by the way, I’m so easy-going that I think all three versions are fine, though I prefer the first one.

 And I can see why we’re attacked – no, I don’t mind starting a sentence with “and”, either.
 Grammar wars can get far too obscure, when you end up asking things such as which girls’ names are the nominative female singular of a Latin gerundive (Amanda, Miranda).
 Or should that be girl’s names?